RiffleSystems/riffle-website/src/pages/posts/introduction.md

 - traditionally: big separation between ephemeral UI, persistent backend. made sense in an old school app.
 - new gen of collaborative tools: requirements are getting murkier.
 Share cursor, share hover??
 - Why not just combine it all?
-Simplifies things.
-Allow inspecting all state in one debugger, for example.
+Allow inspecting all state in one debugger.
+Allows easily persisting UI state.
+Simpler.
-- Of course, still need checkboxes for shared/persisted.
+- Of course, still need checkboxes for shared/persisted!
 It's just that it should be a light checkbox, not an entirely different system.

 - Part 4: **unified state**.
 If your client-side DB is so fast that it can re-execute all your reactive queries in 16ms, unlocks new possibilities.
 Just throw all your UI state in there, even local component state.
 Doesn't need to be persistent.
 Familiar benefits from "state management frameworks" in react.
 Having all your state managed in one system is simpler: eg, you can 1) use component state in your queries, 2) flexibly decide when to share UI state across users / persist UI state, 3) can see/edit all UI state in other tools that can access the DB